luxfi/docs/docs/subnets/create-a-evm-blockchain-on-subnet-with-luxjs.md

 }
 ```

 We have `networkID: 1337` for the local network.
-Mainnet has `43114`, and Fuji has `43113`.
+Mainnet has `43114`, and Testnet has `43113`.
 Put the port here, that you have copied earlier from the ANR's output.
 Rest all should remain the same.
 Here we are also accessing `PRIVATEKEY` from the `.env` file.
 So make sure to include your funded private key in the `.env` file which was provided by ANR.

 ```env
 PRIVATEKEY="PrivateKey-ewoqjP7PxY4yr3iLTpLisriqt94hdyDFNgchSxGGztUrTXtNN"